GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 ### initRuntimeData ### {#scripting_b_a_a}
 `initRuntimeData` is a static method that every `ScriptObject` needs to implement.
 It takes care of hooking up managed internal methods to C++ functions.
 It gets called automatically whenever the assembly containing the related managed class is loaded.

-Every `ScriptObject` provides a static @ref BansheeEngine::ScriptObject<Type, Base>::metaData "metaData" structure you can use for retrieving the @ref BansheeEngine::MonoClass "MonoClass" of the related managed class.
+Every `ScriptObject` provides a static @ref BansheeEngine::ScriptObject<Type, Base>::getMetaData "metaData" structure you can use for retrieving the @ref BansheeEngine::MonoClass "MonoClass" of the related managed class.
 You can use that @ref BansheeEngine::MonoClass "MonoClass" to register internal methods to it (as described earlier).
 For example a basic `initRuntimeData()` might look like so:
 ~~~~~~~~~~~~~{.cpp}
 void ScriptMyObject::initRuntimeData()
 {